ericnost/ericnost.github.io/digitalconservation_igslab.md

 ### Requirements
 To complete this lab, you will need the following:
-* Access to QGIS free, open access mapping software
+* Access to [QGIS](https://www.qgis.org/en/site/forusers/download.html) - free, open access mapping software
 * Access to the datasets (linked to in the Instructions below)

 ### Learning Objectives